And the crowd goes wild…

 Some audiences are “like toast: when the music ends, they pop up.” (credit Mark Mobley)

 There’s a new audience reaction.
-It’s the “WHOOO” and the shrill-shriek that happens about one second after the music ends.
+It’s the “WHOOO” — Shrill-shriek combination that happens about one second after the music ends.

 They would also shriek and howl when they heard something they didn’t like.